swcarpentry/r-novice-inflammation/_episodes/11-supp-read-write-csv.md

 ~~~
-# We use the built in unique() function to extract the unique colors in our dataset
+# We use the built-in unique() function to extract the unique colors in our dataset
 unique(carSpeeds$Color)
 ~~~
 {: .r}